konbraphat51/SadapDii/README.md

 # SadapDii - Audio Transcription App

-A React-based application for real-time audio recording and transcription using OpenAI's Whisper API.
+A React-based application for real-time audio recording and transcription using Azure Speech Recognition API.

 สดับ (sadap) = listen